Sri Lanka's Dairy Industry Overview

 Export and Import Dynamics

-Sri Lanka annually exports approximately 20,000 metric tonnes of dairy products, primarily targeting neighboring markets.
-Conversely, imports surpass 100,000 metric tonnes, with a significant portion being milk powder from New Zealand and Australia.
+Sri Lanka exports around 20,000 metric tonnes of dairy products annually, primarily targeting neighboring markets.
+Conversely, imports exceed 100,000 metric tonnes, with a significant portion being milk powder sourced from New Zealand and Australia.

 Significant Dairy Market Event